haakonbakkagit/fisk2023/README.md

 Scripts-biomass/ has the R code for analysing and presenting the biomass data

-Results-biomass/ has the output of the code in Scripts-biomass
+Results-biomass/ has the output of the code in Scripts-biomass.
+This folder can be deleted at any time and recreated with the MAKE file.

 Static-versions/ see README in folder (if folder exists)